jonathanabennett/megastrike/README.md

 Right now (v0.5), the game allows you to simulate combat between armies of any size using units exported from Megamek via their AlphaStrike stat generator.
 While the game won't stop you from using them, note that *FLYING UNITS DO NOT FLY* and none of the rules for them have been implemented yet.
 I am currently hiding all the Aero elements and many of the conventional fighters, but VTOLs and Support Vehicles which fly are still in the lists, so you could "use" them.

 Terrain and attacks work.
-Attacks from special abilities do not work (other than the MEL special ability).
+Most special abilities are not implemented.
+Exceptions are listed below.

 Scenario reading (from MegaMek Scenario files, .mms) works but not everything works.
 Things known not to work include: